FPGA-Research-Manchester/fos/compilation_flow/hls/README.md

 This section contains helpful modifications that you may need or want during development

 ### 32 and 64 bit interfaces
-Using the original Sobel OpenCL code, the data bas is 512 bits.
+Using the original Sobel OpenCL code, the data bus is 512 bits.
 For us, this is still usable but it could be changed.
 To do so, we changed the function parameter list to pass ints and int pointers, depending on the variable.
 We then took the input parameters and cast them into new variables of the original types.
 This allowed us to control the width of the data bus.

-In order a 64 bit data bus, you just need to add option to the configuration in HLS before synthesis.
-In Vivado HLS, click on the two yellow cogs called **Solution Settings...**, go to **Add** and select **config_interface** from the **Command** drop down menu.
+In order a 64 bit data bus, you just need to add an option to the configuration in HLS before synthesis.
+In Vivado HLS, click on the two yellow cogs called **Solution Settings...**, go to **Add** and select **config_interface** from the **Command** drop-down menu.
 Ensure that the **m_axi_addr64** option is selected.

 ![alt tag](./images/Misc/64-bit-interface.JPG)

 Now after synthesis, your data buses should be 64 bits wide

 **N.B.** Remember that if you create a 64 bit interface, the modules internal registers will be 64 bits.
-You need to set those upper 32 bits to 0, otherwise the module will use whatever value is stored in upper 32 bits and result in arbitary behaviour.
+You need to set those upper 32 bits to 0, otherwise, the module will use whatever value is stored in upper 32 bits and result in arbitrary behaviour.

 ### Master and Slave AXI Pragma in HLS
 #### Master Pragmas